bercowskya/NEUBIAS-Porto2019/README.md

 1. By downloading and installing package by package with tools like [apt-get](https://help.ubuntu.com/community/AptGet/Howto), [pip](https://docs.python.org/3/installing/), etc.
 2. By downloading and installing a Python distribution that contains binaries of many of the scientific packages needed.
 The major distributions of these are [Anaconda](https://www.anaconda.com) and [Enthought Canopy](https://www.enthought.com/product/canopy/).
 Both contain IDEs.

-We recommend to use Anconda, with its associated package manager, `conda`, or Miniconda,  It has become the de facto package manager/distribution for scientific use.
+We recommend to use [Anaconda](https://www.anaconda.com/distribution/), with its associated package manager, `conda`, or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+They have become the de facto package manager/distribution for scientific use.

 Before we get rolling with the Anaconda distribution, we have some considerations and installations to get out of the way first.